readysettech/docs-old/docs/guides/quickstart.md

         If you use a new MySQL of Postgres database, the database is accessible on `3308` for MySQL and `5434` for Postgres.

+    3. If your existing database is listening on `localhost` or another loopback address, enter `host.docker.internal` as the database IP/hostname.

-    3. Caching is `explicit` by default, which means that ReadySet will only cache queries you tell it to.
+    4. Caching is `explicit` by default, which means that ReadySet will only cache queries you tell it to.
 For this tutorial, it's important to keep this setting.
 In future testing, however, you can change this to `implicit` if you want ReadySet to attempt to cache every query that it receives, without your intervention.

         Experimental query support is `disabled` by default.
 For this tutorial, it's best to keep this setting.